Wabri/LearningNeo4j/README.md

 ###### ***All of the query are run in the [Neo4J browser sandbox](https://neo4j.com/sandbox-v2)***

 Neo4J's Cypher language is purpose built for working with graph data.
 It uses patterns to describe graph data and is familiar to sql-like clauses.
+This query language allows users to store and retrive data from the graph database with a visual and logical syntax to match patterns of nodes and relationships in the graphs.
+It allow to state what we want to select, insert, update, or delete from our graph data without a description of exactly how to do it:
 **" Describing what to find and not how to find it "**

+Also give an expressive and efficient queries to handle needed create, read, update, and delete functionality.

 Graph patterns are expressed in Cypher using ASCII-art like syntax:
 * **NODES** are defined within parentheses `()` and optionally we can specify node label(s) like `(:Movie)`